Filimonova-Ekaterina/CrowPanel_TTS_clock-weather-quote_station/readme.md

 - Automatically transition to main screen on successful connection.
 - Begin time synchronization and weather data collection.
 - Update connection status display in real-time.
+- Option to send new data if the connection fails.

 ---